State of Cyber Attacks in Hospital Emergency Management 2019

-Cyber attacks in healthcare are on the rise.
-In a 2019 survey of healthcare organizations, 83 percent said that they had seen an increase in cyber attacks over the past year.
+Cyber attacks in hospitals are on the rise.
+In a 2019 survey of hospitals, 83 percent said that they had seen an increase in cyber attacks over the past year.
 Among those surveyed, 66 percent also said that cyber attacks had become more sophisticated.

 Often these attacks involve ransomware, a type of malware that locks users out of their data until the victim pays a ransom.
 A 2016 US Department of Justice report found that that in 2016, on average, there were up to 4,000 ransomware attack attempts a day, a 300 percent increase from 2015.
 Between Q4 2018 and Q1 2019, hospitals saw a 195 percent increase in ransomware attacks.

-These trends underscore the importance of making up-to-date cyber attack preparedness a standard part of healthcare emergency management.
+These trends underscore the importance of making up-to-date cyber attack preparedness a standard part of hospital emergency management.
 This is a journey with many steps, specifically:

 - Understanding what makes healthcare a frequent target of attacks